 Remember that while being health insured is mandatory, you’re free to decide which type of insurance and which provider you want to choose.

-MAWISTA Student is suitable for the following groups of persons:
+The insurance tariff EDUCARE24 by DR-WALTER is suitable for the following groups of people:

 - Foreign exchange students, language students and students participating in university preparatory courses (Studienkolleg)